teecke/gp-mail/README.md

 - **mail**: based on [alpine](https://hub.docker.com/_/alpine) docker image with [postfix](https://www.postfix.org) package installed.

+Use the `docker-compose.yml.sample` file as the source for your docker-compose configuration file.

 ## Operation

 You must create a network called "platform_services" before start the services.